coccon/proffastpylot/docs/folder_structure.md

 ### Map Files

-The prfPylot support the usage of the GGG2014 and GGG2020 map files.
+PROFFASTpylot supports the usage of the GGG2014 and GGG2020 map files.
 It detects automatically what kind of map file is used.
 The path to the files is specified by the `map_path` in the input file.